*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 What you need:

-- a Jello Egg mold (similar mold can be purchased here. ) This tutorial via Pinterest is a great DIY Easter Egg mold option, but it will require more effort.
-I’ve also seen them used on Ebay here.
+- a Jello Egg mold (similar mold can be purchased here).
+(This tutorial via Pinterest is a great DIY Easter Egg mold option, but it requires a lot more time and effort. )

 - 3 oz. boxes of Jello in your favorite flavors

 The jello egg mold I have is no longer available.
 (I got it from the Jello website a few years ago.)
 However, you can still make these fun Easter jello treats by using this Jello mold:

 1. Open the Jello Egg mold, making sure the pieces are connected.
 Spray with cooking spray.
 Close tightly, making sure each egg snaps shut.
 Place on a cookie sheet.